 The jetty itself is long and flat, acting as almost a natural aisle for you to walk down.
 There is plenty of room at the point for any size wedding party and any size guest list.

 I would literally recommend that every couple get married there except for the fact that the jetty is not barefoot friendly.
 So if you absolutely want to have your toes in the sand for your wedding, Pretty Klip isn’t your best choice.

-Many of the best beaches in St. Thomas require a site fee (usually $100) to hold a weddding.
-Neither Sapphire nor Pretty Klip requires a site fee.
-So that’s a hundred $ more you can spend on flowers, rum punch or a bigger cake.
+Many of the best beaches in St. Thomas require a site fee ($250) to hold a wedding.
+Sapphire and Pretty Klip require a site fee (it’s $100 for less than 10 people or $250 for more than 10).

 The simplest and cheapest way to get married at Sapphire is to hire me to meet you at the beach to perform your ceremony.